smmd/smmd.github.io/_posts/2023-02-23-ancient-practice-code-review.md

 Code review comments should be specific, constructive, and actionable, avoiding personal aggressions, dismissive language, and generalizations.

-Altogether avoid the use of exclamation marks and icons to emphasize feedback.
-Finally, remember that misinterpretations in written communication are common that could occur even if the intention is good.
+Avoid the use of exclamation marks and icons to emphasize feedback altogether.
+Finally, remember that misinterpretations in written communication are common and could occur even if the intention is good.

 #### Code review **IS** a practice for: